stellapm/PetFoodAnalyzer/README.md

 # Future/Upcoming upgrades
 * Moderators and admins should be able to delete products and reviews
-* Admins can delete brands
+* Admins can delete brands and all associated products/reviews
 * Track last login date and send a week notice for users inactive for a specific period of time.
 Delete if no activity afterwards
 * Ingredient analyzer could provide information in a piechart
 * Implement product/review rating system